 Have the person immediately rinse the eye or eyes under a faucet, in a gentle shower, or with a clean container of water.
 Position the person’s face so that the injured eye is down and to the side.
 Avoid spraying a high-pressure water stream into the eye or eyes.

 Flush with lukewarm water for 15 to 30 minutes.
-For severe burns, continue flushing until you see a doctor or you arrive in an emergency room.
+For severe burns, which are commonly caused by household drain cleaner, continue flushing until you see a doctor or you arrive in an emergency room.
 The person should keep the eye open as wide as possible.
 Wash the person's hands thoroughly to make sure no chemical is still on them.

 Flush the eye to remove contact lenses.
 If they do not come out, try to gently remove them AFTER flushing.

 Do not rub the eye or place a bandage over the eye.